rosslazer/blog/content/posts/do-something-crazy.md

 **No one is above the work**
 Everyone at Observe, managers and ICs alike, does the work.
 On any given day you will see the CEO making PowerPoints, a CRO making training, a VP of engineering fixing bugs, and a VP of marketing sending out invitations to events.
 It's a great cultural value and a filter for hiring.
 It was astounding how many people I screened who were senior and from large companies that didn't do anything anymore.
 There is no room for these kinds of people at a startup and they will create a toxic culture in that management is above the work.

+**You can't change your customers** - Contribution from Jacob You can’t “will” a user or customer to behave the way you think they should, and you shouldn’t be surprised when they push back on them.
+Any time you ask them to do something different, you need to give them a good reason if you want to avoid friction, pushback, and objections, and ultimately sap the velocity out of your customer engagements.
+You, as a founder, have limited innovation tokens to spend your time on.
+The corollary is that your users and customers have limited interest and attention in investing in all the innovative things you try to put in front of them.
+Pick your battles wisely given that limited attention.

 # What's Next